Image Courtesy of Tourism Ireland

 Tourism is a key economic activity and a major prosperity driver for the area.
-Visitors not only contribute to the social and cultural life of the Borough but also bring money into the local economy, £172.3 million (2018).
-The number of trips to the Causeway Coast and Glens Borough in 2018 was 1,011,485.
+Visitors not only contribute to the social and cultural life of the Borough but also bring money into the local economy, an estimated expenditure on overnight trips of £192 million in 2019.
+The number of estimated overnight trips to the Causeway Coast and Glens Borough in 2019 was 1,095,000.

 People come here to enjoy our range of events, resorts, the great outdoors, the scenic beauty, restaurants and nightlife.

 Council works with other organisations to make the Causeway Coast and Glens area a rich and enjoyable experience for the visitor.

 - Causeway Coast and Glens Heritage Trust

 - National Trust

 Council have a major role to play in the development of the tourism industry in the borough and in promoting Causeway Coast and Glens to our key target markets.

 - Generating more visitors, motivating them to spend longer and visit throughout the year

 - To develop initiatives that will encourage growth in specific sectors and enhance the area’s tourism provision